tnakamot/sbt-cc/DEVELOPER.md

 ## Package repository

-The binary package of this plugin is primarily uploaded to the author's bintray repository.
+The binary packages of this plugin are primarily hosted in the author's Bintray repository.

 https://bintray.com/nyakamoto/sbt-plugins/sbt-cc

-For users to use this plugin without manually specifying the above repository, this package is linked to this community repository.
+For users who want to use this plugin without manually specifying the above repository, the packages are linked to this community repository.

 https://bintray.com/sbt/sbt-plugin-releases